 All that mindless sewing got me thinking about the different ways two colour courthouse steps blocks can be put together.
 I’ve mocked up some blocks and quilt layouts in EQ to see how value and block orientation impact the final quilt.
 Want to see?

 The Courthouse Steps block is a variation of the Log Cabin block, with the strips/steps sewn to opposite sides of the centre square.
 Playing with light and dark values gives the following two layout options.
-I’ve come up with the not very original names of version A and version B, or the Spool Version and the Barbell Version…
+I’ve come up with the not very original names of version A/Spool Version and version B/Barbell Version…

 Courthouse Steps Block Version A (the spool version)

 This version is made by sewing two light squares on opposite sides of the centre square (making a ‘spool’).
 The block finishes with two dark strips so that in repeat the dark sections are larger than the light sections.

 Here’s how version A looks in repeat.
 You can see the dark sections are larger than the light sections, and merge into each other;

 The layout below also uses version A in repeat but this time alternate blocks are rotated by 90 degrees.
 Again the dark sections run into each other.

 Courthouse Steps Block Version B (the barbell version)

 Switching the position of the light and dark values gives version B. Two dark squares are first sewn on opposite sides of the centre square (making a barbell, or the letter ‘I’ lying on it’s side in this image).